Mercedes-Benz Sprinter: Third generation (2019; W907/W910)

 The third-generation Sprinter debuted on 6 February 2018, at the Mercedes-Benz logistics center in Duisburg and was available to purchase from June 2018.
 It is the first generation to include a front-wheel-drive van in the line-up.
 A new range of standard and optional technology and comfort features were made available.
+A new gasoline model was also introduced, using the M274 turbo 4 cylinder powerplant, however gasoline models were later discontinued in 2024.

 To prepare for the third-generation van, in 2015, Mercedes-Benz Vans decided to switch North American Sprinter production to complete knock-down kit (CKD) assembly, kicking off an expansion of the Ladson factory in 2016, and the first Ladson-built Sprinter rolled off the assembly line in September 2018.
 The Freightliner version was discontinued after the 2021 model year as part of the Daimler Truck divestment in the Freightliner brand in October 2021.

 The third generation Sprinter was updated for the 2023 model year in the U.S., offering a new, all-time all-wheel-drive option with retirement of the selectable "4×4" option; additionally, a 2.0L 4-cylinder OM654 engine replaced the previous diesel engines with standard and high-output tunings offered.
 Power steering was updated to electromechanical from hydraulic.

 In Spring 2024 the European market front wheel drive variant (designation 910) that had been available from the third generation launch was discontinued.
 Front wheel drive Sprinters can be visually distinguished by their unique wheelbase which is different to all others (see how the rear wheels are pushed closer to the rear bumper).